AliRezaJoodi/Electronics_Exercises/PowerSupply_DCtoDC_Flyback_Isolated_LT3844/README.md

 v2.0, Plot
 ![](Simulate/v2.0_Plot.png)

-### Upgrade
-- Feedback based on Optocoupler and LT431 in v2.0 need to be better.

 ### More Information
 **Note**: [You can go here to download a single folder or file from GitHub.com](https://minhaskamal.github.io/DownGit/#/home)